cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 executes identically in each loop iteration) and moves it in front of the loop.
 This way the code is executed only once, instead of on each loop iteration.

-Fo example, in the following code:
+Fo example, in the following code

 ```
 A = 10